junxit/us-congress-bills-110/metadata.md

 - 2007-09-26 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 2693.
 - 2007-09-26 — The Speaker designated the Honorable Dennis A. Cardoza to act as Chairman of the Committee.
 - 2007-09-26 — The previous question was ordered pursuant to the rule. (consideration: CR H10931)
+- 2007-09-27 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2007-09-28 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 400.